 During the three months ended March 31, 1998, Parent acquired various solid waste services businesses which were contributed to the Company.
 The aggregate purchase price paid by Parent in transactions accounted for under the purchase method of accounting was \$101.7 million consisting of cash and 2.6 million shares of Parent Common Stock.
-Cost in excess of the fair value of net tangible assets acquired in these acquisitions totaled \$109.7 million.
-As of March 31, 1998, the Company had intangible assets, net of accumulated amortization, of \$466.7 million which consists primarily of the cost in excess of fair value of net tangible assets acquired is amortized Cost in excess of the fair value of net tangible assets acquired is amortized over forty years on a straight-line basis.
+Cost in excess of the fair value of net assets acquired in these acquisitions totaled \$109.7 million.
+As of March 31, 1998, the Company had intangible assets, net of accumulated amortization, of \$466.7 million which consists primarily of the cost in excess of fair value of net assets acquired.
+Cost in excess of the fair value of net assets acquired cover forty years on a straight-line basis.
 As of March 31, 1998, amortization expense associated with these intangible assets on an annualized basis is approximately \$14.0 million.
+The Company believes the forty year life assigned to the cost in excess of the fair value of net assets acquired is reasonable as the businesses acquired are generally well established companies which have been in existence for many years and have stable, long-term customer relationships.

 During the year ended December 31, 1997, Parent acquired various solid waste services businesses which were contributed to the Company.
 The aggregate purchase price paid by Parent in transactions accounted for under the purchase method of accounting was \$147.9 million, consisting of cash and 5.7 million shares of Parent Common Stock.
-Cost in excess of the fair value of net tangible assets acquired in these acquisitions totaled \$149.1 million.
+Cost in excess of the fair value of net assets acquired in these acquisitions totaled \$149.1 million.
 In addition, Parent issued an aggregate of 34.1 million shares of Parent Common Stock in transactions accounted for under the pooling of interests method of accounting.
-Included in the shares of Parent Common Stock issued in acquisitions accounted for under the pooling of interests method of accounting are approximately 9.9 million shares issued for acquisitions that were not material individually or in the aggregate and, consequently, prior period financial statements were not restated for such acquisitions.
+Included in the shares of Parent Common Stock issued in acquisitions accounted for under the pooling of interests method of accounting are approximately 0.3 million shares issued for acquisitions that were not material individually or in the aggregate and, consequently, prior period financial statements were not restated for such acquisitions.

 During the year ended December 31, 1996, Parent acquired various solid waste services businesses which were contributed to the Company.
 The aggregate purchase price paid by Parent in transactions accounted for under the purchase method of accounting was \$87.6 million, consisting of cash and 6.6 million shares of Parent Common Stock.
-Cost in excess of the fair value of net tangible assets acquired in these acquisitions totaled \$73.6 million.
+Cost in excess of the fair value of net assets acquired in these acquisitions totaled \$73.6 million.
 In addition, Parent issued an aggregate of 40.0 million shares of Parent Common Stock in transactions accounted for under the pooling of interests method of accounting.
-Included in the shares of Parent Common Stock issued in acquisitions accounted for under the pooling of interests method of accounting are approximately 10.3 million shares issued for acquisitions that were not material individually or in the aggregate and, consequently, prior period financial statements were not restated for such acquisitions.
+Included in the shares of Parent Common Stock issued in acquisitions accounted for under the pooling of interests method of accounting are approximately 1.1 million shares issued for acquisitions that were not material individually or in the aggregate and, consequently, prior period financial statements were not restated for such acquisitions.

 During the year ended December 31, 1995, Parent acquired various solid waste services businesses which were contributed to the Company.
 The aggregate purchase price paid by Parent in transactions accounted for under the purchase method of accounting was \$76.5 million, consisting of cash and 16.0 million shares of Parent Common Stock.
-Cost in excess of the fair value of net tangible assets acquired in these acquisitions totaled \$83.4 million.
+Cost in excess of the fair value of net assets acquired in these acquisitions totaled \$83.4 million.
 In addition, Parent issued an aggregate of approximately 30.9 million shares of Parent Common Stock in transactions accounted for under the pooling of interests method of accounting.